gengstrand/clojure-news-feed/server/feed4/README.md

 This is yet another implementation of the rudimentary news feed micro-service only this time implemented in node.js

+You can learn more about this project by reading the following blogs; [Node.js vs DropWizard](http://glennengstrand.info/software/performance/nodejs/dropwizard) and [Python Flask vs Node.js](http://glennengstrand.info/software/performance/nodejs/python).

 ### Running the unit tests

 ```